Kaia Urb

 Kaia Urb (also Kaia Galina Urb; born on 26 February 1956 in Tallinn) is an Estonian singer (soprano).
 She is especially known by her oratorio performances.

+Career

-She has graduated from Tallinn State Conservatory in music pedagogics and singing speciality.
+She graduated from Tallinn State Conservatory in music pedagogics and singing speciality.

 Since 1982 she has been a member of Estonian Philharmonic Chamber Choir.
 She has sung many solo parts at the choir.
 Her repertoire is wide: from baroque music to contemporary classical music.
 She has also sung with the ensembles Camerata Tallinn and Corelli Consort.